Maxqia/PoreRT/README.md

 Pore was a plugin for the up-and-coming SpongeAPI built to provide compatibility for Bukkit plugins on the platform.
 This is a continuation of Pore to add more features and update it for 1.10 (and beyond hopefully).
 Please note that this project is still under heavy development and **is not yet considered functional**.
-Currently, no Bukkit plugins are verified to be supported.
+The [statuses of plugins](https://github.com/Maxqia/PoreRT/wiki/Statuses-of-Plugins) wiki page has the statuses of some of the plugins I've tested.
+If you have a plugin that you would like to be supported and currently doesn't work correctly, please file an issue [here](https://github.com/Maxqia/PoreRT/issues).

 ## Running PoreRT on Your Sponge Server
 <sup>**Warning** : The "bukkit-plugins" directory from previous versions of Pore has been moved to the "plugins" directory</sup>